 How To Do The Basic Monkey

-- Step 1: Start in a squat position and reach your hands to the side, one hand outside of your foot and the other just inside your foot.
+- Step 1: Start in a squat with your hands reaching to one side, one hand outside your foot and the other just inside your foot.

-- Step 2: Shift your weight toward your hands, pulling yourself to the side you’re reaching toward.
+- Step 2: Shift your weight onto your hands, pulling yourself toward the side you’re reaching.

-- Step 3: With your weight on your hands, pick up the back foot (opposite the direction you’re going) and hop back to where your hands are in front of you again.
+- Step 3: With your weight on your hands, pick up the back foot (the one opposite the direction you’re heading) and hop it over so your hands are out in front of you again.

 Monkey Walk Variations For More Strength And Body Control